Input — Smart UI JavaScript API

 Default value

-<smart-input query='ABC'></smart-input>
+<smart-input query="ABC"></smart-input>

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-let query = input.query;
+const query = el.query;

 Specifies the autocomplete query mode, which defines how search suggestions are generated.
 This property controls the matching algorithm used during autocomplete operations, such as whether suggestions are based on prefix, infix, or exact matches within the input text.
 Adjusting this property allows you to tailor the autocomplete behavior to best suit your application's search experience.